Motor Finance

 Four key questions for Motor Finance Lenders

-What is your exposure to DCAs?
+What is your exposure to motor finance commission claims, including DCAs?

 How will you handle the review process?